Golden Mike Award

 The Golden Mike Award is a broadcast journalism award presented by the Radio and Television News Association (RTNA) of Southern California.
 Awards are given in the categories of television news and radio news.
 Eligibility is limited to a select group of Southern California counties.
-Golden Mike (e.g. "microphone") Awards are presented at a gala dinner in Hollywood every January.
+Golden Mike (i.e., "microphone") Awards are presented at a gala dinner in Hollywood every January.

 History

 The RTNA started out as the Southern California Newscasters Association.
 Golden Mike Awards were first given out in 1950.

 Award details

-Eligibility for a Golden Mike Award is limited to a select group of Southern California counties, namely Los Angeles, Orange, San Diego, Riverside, San Bernardino, Ventura, Santa Barbara, San Luis Obispo, Fresno, Imperial, Inyo, Kern, Kings, and Tulare.
+Eligibility for a Golden Mike Award is limited to the California counties of Los Angeles, Orange, San Diego, Riverside, San Bernardino, Ventura, Santa Barbara, San Luis Obispo, Fresno, Imperial, Inyo, Kern, Kings, and Tulare.

 The awards are divided into two categories: TV and Radio.
 Depending on the size of the station in question, each award is divided into two categories, A and B. In the television category, Division A comprises stations with 50 or more full-time news staff members, while Division B comprises stations with fewer than 50 full-time news staff members.
 In the radio category, Division A is made up of stations with 6 or more full-time news staff members, and Division B is made up of stations with 5 or fewer full-time news staff members.

 Not every category (or division) is necessarily awarded each year.
 As stated on the Golden Mike Award website, "if the judges decide that no entry in a category meets the 'Standard of Excellence,' then no award is given in that category....
 As a result, Golden Mike Award winners know that their work has been judged to be 'excellent', as well as the 'best'."